 The Nomination and Compensation Committee is a standing committee of the Board.
+The Charter of the Nomination and Compensation Committee requires that all members of the Committee be independent directors.
 No member of the Nomination and Compensation Committee can be an employee of the Bank.
-The Board has determined that all members of the Nomination and Compensation Committee are independent under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the Manual for Companies listed on the NYSE-Euronext, and Rules No. 05-2011 and 05-2014 of the Superintendency of Banks of Panama.
-The current members of the Nomination and Compensation Committee are Maria da Graça França (Chairman), Esteban Alejandro Acerbo, Roland Holst and João Carlos de Nóbrega Pecego.
+The Board has determined that all members of the Nomination and Compensation Committee are independent under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the Manual for Companies listed on the NYSE, and Rules No. 05-2011 and 05-2014 of the Superintendency of Banks of Panama.
+The current members of the Nomination and Compensation Committee are João Carlos de Nóbrega Pecego (Chairman), Maria da Graça França and Roland Holst.

 The Nomination and Compensation Committee meets at least five times per year.
-During the fiscal year ended December 31, 2014, the Nomination and Compensation Committee held six meetings.
+During the fiscal year ended December 31, 2015, the Nomination and Compensation Committee held seven meetings.